rohit-rk/Data-structures-C/datastructure-0.1/README.md

 **This is my DataStructure Project main repository.**
-__You can install on your linux machine by typing following commands__
+__You can Build and Install this on your linux machine by typing following commands__

 **1.  ./configure**